tuanphuc/jekyll-now/_posts/2017-02-27-machine-learning-starter.md

 Conclusion
 ----------

 I might add more infos to make this blog and extend it with some ideas on Deep Learning (especially Reinforcement Learning) so if you find this post helpful, pin it.
-I'm happy to get your feedback to make this roadmap more concrete so don't hesitate to email me to: [phan@tuanphuc.com](mailto:phan@tuanphuc.com).
+I'm happy to get your feedback to make this roadmap more concrete so don't hesitate to email me to: [phan at tuanphuc dot com](mailto:phan@tuanphuc.com).